unboxed/unboxed.co/source/news/2016-11-23-sh-24-sweep-this-year-s-user-experience-uk-awards.md

 “SH:24 sets a new standard for public sector service design and is a deserved winner of the 2016 UXUK Best User Experience award.
 The UCD approach taken by the team has helped them provide a seamless experience across digital and physical channels.” - John Goodall, UXUK Moderator.<br/>

 Originally developed in partnership with Unboxed, from inception through to Beta, a working service was delivered for the residents of Southwark and Lambeth.
-The SH:24 team have now successfully scaled up and rolled out the service to further UK locations, including Herefordshire, Shropshire, Telford & Wrekin.<br/>
+The SH:24 team have now successfully scaled up and rolled out the service to further UK locations, including Essex, Medway, Herefordshire, Shropshire, Telford & Wrekin.<br/>

 [Read about the development of the SH:24 service here](https://unboxed.co/project-stories/sh24).